AlexWendland/public-note/OMSCS/CS6200/Week 6 - Homework 4.md

 >
 >(b) How many minimum spanning trees does it have?
 >
->(c) Suppose Kruskal’s algorithm is run on this graph.
+>(c) Suppose [[Kruskal's algorithm]] is run on this graph.
 In what order are the edges added to the MST?
 For each edge in this sequence, give a cut that justifies its addition.

 ![[ex_5_1]]